MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/analytics-pane.md

 ***Known limitations and issues***

-  1. No multi-instance support yet (coming soon).
+  1. No multi-instance support yet.
 Objects can't have a [selector](https://microsoft.github.io/PowerBI-visuals/docs/concepts/objects-and-properties/#selector) other than static (that is "selector": null), and custom visuals can't have user-defined multiple instances of a card.
   2. Properties of type `integer` are't displayed correctly.
 As a workaround, use type `numeric` instead.

 > [!NOTE]